Veteran's Court Program

 • Meet with the community supervision officer once per month

-• Report to counselor per treatment plan
+• Report to counselors and treatment providers per the individualized treatment plan

 Sanctions and Incentives